-My husband and I had been married for just over three months.
-We lived in a cute little one-bedroom apartment a few hundred miles away from our families.
-We were busy—him finishing up graduate school and me working odd hours at a local television station—but we were making our first home together, and we were so happy.
+My husband and I had been married for just over three months, and were living in a tiny one-bedroom apartment a few hundred miles away from our families.
+We were busy—he was finishing up graduate school and I was working odd hours at a local television station—but we were making our first home together, and we were so happy.

 Which, as you might imagine, included my mother-in-law.

 Who, as you might also rightly guess, is a darn good cook.

 Clouded by my newly-wedded bliss, I made a plan.

 Crack open my brand new Better Homes and Gardens red and white checkered cookbook—check.

 Unfortunately, there was one wild card: the bird.

 I’d selected it carefully at the grocery store earlier that week, my new husband humoring me as I pawed through a freezer full of shrink-wrapped Butterballs, looking for one that spoke to my soul.
 I’d thawed the winning candidate slowly in the refrigerator, and when Thanksgiving morning dawned, I unwrapped it, cleaned it meticulously, and slid it into the oven on a satisfied note of triumph.